-As of March 1, 2021, our intellectual property portfolio was composed of numerous international and United States non-provisional applications and United States provisional patent applications that we own or co-own, and 5 issued patents and additional provisional patent applications in the United States that we license from academic institutions.
+As of February 1, 2022, our intellectual property portfolio was composed of numerous international and United States non-provisional applications and United States provisional patent applications that we own or co-own, and five issued patents and additional non-provisional patent applications in the United States that we license from academic institutions.
 The issued patents in the United States licensed by us, which include issued patents generically covering the composition of matter for CTI-1601 and methods for treating Friedreich's ataxia, have expiration dates between 2024 and 2034.
 The international and the United States non-provisional patent applications licensed by us relate to composition of matter and methods of use for CTI-1601.

-The additional patent applications we own or co-own which include international and United States non-provisional patent applications are related to the development of CTI-1601 and to our peptide-delivery platform technology.
+The additional patent applications we own or co-own which include international and United States non-provisional patent applications and United States provisional patent applications are related to the development of CTI-1601 and to our peptide-delivery platform technology.
 If the non-provisional patent applications owned or co-owned by us result in issued patents, such patents are expected to expire between 2040 and 2041, without taking potential patent term adjustment or patent term extension into consideration.

 A provisional patent application allows for an effective filing date to be established with regard to an invention, but once a provisional patent application is filed, either a corresponding non-provisional patent application or a petition to convert the provisional patent application into a non-provisional patent application must be filed within 12 months or such effective filing date will be lost.
-If we or our licensor timely files non-provisional patent applications in the United States and in countries outside of the United States with regard to our provisional patent applications and these non-provisional patent applications result in issued patents, such patents are expected to expire in 2041, without taking potential patent term adjustment or patent term extension into consideration.
+If we or our licensor timely files non-provisional patent applications in the United States and in countries outside of the United States with regard to our provisional patent applications and these non-provisional patent applications result in issued patents, such patents are expected to expire in 2041 and 2042, without taking potential patent term adjustment or patent term extension into consideration.

 CTI-1601 is covered by licensed issued patents (composition of matter and methods of use) in the United States which, if properly maintained, will expire in 2024 and 2025 (respectively), excluding any patent term extensions that might be available following the grant of marketing authorizations.
-We also possess an exclusive license to an international and a United States non-provisional patent application for CTI-1601 (composition of matter and methods of use).
-If the international patent applications are timely nationalized in countries outside of the United States, and the patent applications in the United States and other countries result in issued patents, those patents would be expected to expire in the United States and in countries outside of the United States in 2040, This estimated expiration excludes any patent term adjustment that might be available following the grant of the patent and any patent term extensions that might be available following the grant of marketing authorizations.
+We also possess an exclusive license to non-provisional applications in the United States and certain countries outside the United States for CTI-1601 (composition of matter and methods of use).
+If the patent applications in the United States and other countries result in issued patents, those patents would be expected to expire in the United States and in countries outside of the United States in 2040, This estimated expiration excludes any patent term adjustment that might be available following the grant of the patent and any patent term extensions that might be available following the grant of marketing authorizations.
 We cannot predict whether the patent applications we and our licensors are currently pursuing will issue as patents in any particular jurisdiction or whether the claims of any issued patents will provide sufficient protection from competitors or other third parties.